Line of Duty star Martin Compston spotted at intimate Good Friday gig in King Tut's

 King Tut's goes down in British music legend as the place where some of the UK's biggest bands make their break-through, like Britpop phenomenon Oasis (you can read more about that here).

-It's fair to say that the Falkirk-based band fully captured the attention of the 39-year-old actor on Friday night, having gone out of his way to attend the gig.
+It's fair to say that the band, based between Falkirk and Glasgow, fully captured the attention of the 39-year-old actor on Friday night, having gone out of his way to attend the gig.

-Brògeal boast a unique sound here in Glasgow (and the rest of the UK) making a space for themselves in the scene with their folk-punk sound which Compston compared to a "young Pogues".
+Brògeal boast a distinctive sound here in Glasgow making a space for themselves in the scene with their folk-punk tunes which Compston compared to a "young Pogues".

-Fresh off a tour of England with The Mary Wallopers, Brògeal have formerly toured with The Lathums and Spector in 2023.
-The young Falkirk band previously ran a residency at McChuills, which is currently on hiatus while the band ready-up for a new album launch later this year.
+Fresh off a tour of England with The Mary Wallopers, Brògeal toured with The Lathums and Spector in 2023.
+The young band previously ran a residency at McChuills, which is currently on hiatus while the band ready-up for a new album launch later this year.

 Posting to his Instagram of 500K followers on Saturday morning, Martin Compston wrote: "Was fully planning a quiet evening in last night when a woman very wise in the ways of music threatened me with if you don’t see this band now before they blow up you’ll regret it.
 "As ever she was spot on and this lot are incredible.
 They’re Falkirk and proud but could swear at times I was watching the young Pogues.
 Incredible gig @brogeal I’m fully in."